-It takes a lot to make your home operate and there are multiple decisions to be made.
-Falso Service Experts is here to help make one of those decisions a simpler one: furnace versus heat pump.
+It takes quite a bit to make your home operate and there are multiple decisions to be made.
+Falso Service Experts is here to try and make one of those decisions a simpler one: furnace versus heat pump.

 How do you get started?
 With where you live.

 A heat pump and furnace can both be used to heat your home but a heat pump operates best when the standard winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with freezing winters or where the average winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best choice.
+If you live in a region with freezing winters or where the typical winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.

-A furnace may sometimes be less costly to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace might sometimes be less costly to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

-Still figuring out which heating system is right for you?
-No worries!
-Call Falso Service Experts at 315-313-6531 and we’ll come out to go over your options and provide you a free in-home estimate.
-We look forward to hearing from you!
+Still figuring out which heating system is best for you?
+No problem!
+Call Falso Service Experts at 315-313-6531 and we’ll come out to review your options and provide you a free in-home estimate.
+We can’t wait to hear from you!